40+ Amazing Email Popup Examples [+Why They Work]

 Subheading.
 Give more details about the benefits (better deals, early access, etc.)

-Brand name.
-Add your brand's name or an image with a logo
+Branding elements.
+Add your brand's name or an image with a logo; use your unique color palette

 Email input field.
 This element is added to email popup templates on default